 SOUTHWOLD BEACH HUT (108)

-Our HUT can be hired ( at an extra charge) when you also rent the cottage.
+THIS SOUTHWOLD BEACH HUT can be hired ( at an extra charge)

-You can then book it daily or weekly.
+You can then book the hut daily or weekly.

 Wonderful, uninterrupted views of the sea and beach.

 Southwold Pier is about 400 metres along the sands or promenade

 Public toilets up nearby steps (approx 75 metres)

 SUZIE'S beach cafe 100 metres towards the town.